lundqvistr/manual_medfak_research_data/manual.md

 Whatever structure, one single file for all data or data split in separate parts, make your utmost to set up a _simple_ structure which is easy for all involved parties to understand and follow.
 Simplicity, consistency and ease of use is the best way to minimize errors and to avoid timeconsuming pitfalls.

 #### Different worksheets or different files for data in the same individuals
-If you use a spreadsheet for manual entry and there are different sources for the basic sources, such as repeated data from different time points, then the different pieces can be stored as separate files or as separate weorksheets in one single spreadsheet.
+If you use a spreadsheet for manual entry and there are different sources for the basic sources, such as repeated data from different time points, then the different pieces can be stored as separate files or as separate worksheets in one single spreadsheet.

 #### If there are questions, put comments in adjoining columns